-I still have an interest in the traditional definition of myth, essentially a genre of old stories about gods, and human origins etc; that will always be a central aspect of the study of mythology.
-But I have increasingly found in my own work that the new definition, although by no means conclusive, offers more room for exploration.
+The traditional definition of myth: a genre of old stories about gods, and human origins etc, will always drive an aspect of the study of mythology.
+But the new definition, although by no means conclusive, offers room for further exploration.
 I’ve discussed this elsewhere in more detail, but for those of you new to these ideas, here’s a quick summary:

-Myths grow out of our instinctive ability to use symbols, the bedrock of human culture: a marriage ceremony symbolises the promise of fidelity; a religious image symbolises a whole body of beliefs and morals; wearing shiny pieces of cut stone and worked metal symbolise wealth and status; certain letters after a name symbolise expertise and capability, and so on and so on.
+Myths grow out of our instinctive ability to use symbols, the bedrock of human culture: a marriage ceremony symbolises the promise of fidelity; a religious image symbolises a whole body of beliefs and morals; wearing shiny pieces of cut stone and worked metal symbolise wealth and status; certain letters before a name symbolise gender and relationship, and so on and so on.

 Myths evoked in literature, in the modern definition at least, are essentially a symbolic use of narrative.
 For example, in stereotypical European hero tales, the hero is often a symbol for a traditional code of conduct: men should be brave, chivalrous, defend the weak and put personal honour before all else.
 This is never explicitly spelled out in the tale, but symbolically suggested by the actions of the hero.